pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/16_Input.md

 </h2>
 ```

-> At the moment, the validation has **only visual effect**, user can still save an incorrect value.
+> At the moment, the validation has **only a visual effect**, user can still save an incorrect value.